CloudHealth/cht_api_guide/_price-book/price-book-test.md

 ---
 title: Test New Price Book
 position: 9
 description: Test a customer's new custom price book without impacting the customer's CloudHealth environment.
 The test results are emailed to the email address specified in the partner CloudHealth account profile.
-For more details, see [Understand Price Book Test Results](#price-book_understand-price-book-test-results).

-NOTE: Enclose each parameter in double quotes.
+For more details, see [Understand Price Book Test Results](#price-book_understand-price-book-test-results). <br> **note:** Enclose each parameter in double quotes.

 type: put
 endpoint: https://chapi.cloudhealthtech.com/v1/price_books/dry_run